vaystays/api/source/index.html.md

 --------- | -----------
 _limit (optional) | Maximum number of properties to return, up to 100.
 Default is 20.
-_offset (optional) | Number of properties to skip over, where the ordering is consistent but unspecified.
+_offset (optional) | Number of properties to skip over, where the ordering is consistent but unspecified. role (optional) | Will only return properties with an active user of that role.
+Role options are: brand_owner, property_manager, property_contact, housekeeping,maintenance, and reservationist

 ## Get a Specific Property